coreos/docs/os/update-strategies.md

-# Update Strategies
+# Reboot Strategies on Updates

 The overarching goal of CoreOS is to secure the Internet's backend infrastructure.
-We believe that [automatically updating]({{site.baseurl}}/using-coreos/updates) the operating system is one of the best tools to achieve this goal.
+We believe that [automatically updating](https://coreos.com/using-coreos/updates/) the operating system is one of the best tools to achieve this goal.

 We realize that each CoreOS cluster has a unique tolerance for risk and the operational needs of your applications are complex.
 In order to meet everyone's needs, there are four update strategies that we have developed based on feedback during our alpha period.

 It's important to note that updates are always downloaded to the passive partition when they become available.
-A reboot is the last step of the update, where the active and passive partitions are swapped.
+A reboot is the last step of the update, where the active and passive partitions are swapped ([rollback instructions][rollback]).
 These strategies control how that reboot occurs:

 | Strategy           | Description |
 |--------------------|-------------|